 You can also build a Cragheart to focus on one particular skill.
 Take a look at my Cragheart ranged build guide for an in-depth look at a build for Levels 1-9 (with no campaign spoilers).

 Easily the strangest starting character, the Mindthief has some weird abilities.
-She is a quick hit melee attacker with a summonable ally.
-She uses psychic skills to buff herself and her allies, and to weaken her enemies and turn them against each other.
+She is a fast melee class with a summonable ally.
+She uses psychic skills to buff herself and her allies, and to weaken monsters, and turn them against each other.

 What it’s like to play

-You’ll be scurrying around the battlefield getting in quick attacks and darting off again leaving your enemy damaged and usually with a negative status effect.
+You’ll be scurrying around getting in quick jabs and darting off again leaving monsters damaged and usually with a negative status effect.
 The last thing you want is to be trapped on the front lines.
 With your low health points, you are very squishy.

-You’ll always be planning one or two moves ahead and paying careful attention to where your enemies and allies will be.
-Then you’ll help or hinder them with your melee attacks and mind control abilities.
+You’ll always be planning one or two moves ahead and paying careful attention to where monsters and allies will be.
+Then you’ll help or hinder them with your melee abilities and mind control.

 Your summon will be your faithful companion.
 You need to keep an eye on them to make sure they don’t fall too far behind.
 They aren’t as fast as you.

-You can do a pretty high amount of damage per turn if you focus on buffing yourself and stacking negative effects on enemies.
-A lot of the Mindthief starting cards have damage bonuses for active negative conditions on enemies.
+You can do a pretty high amount of damage per turn if you focus on buffing yourself and stacking negative effects on monsters.
+A lot of the Mindthief starting cards have damage bonuses for active negative conditions on monsters.

 Your summon is also a nice way to deal a couple of extra damage per turn.

 The starting cards for the Mindthief are so varied, you can have fun with all of them.
 The mixture of buffs, debuffs, summon, invisibility, and mind control make for a very interesting build whatever you choose.